Distributional Inverse Reinforcement Learning: Related Work

 \section{Related Work}

-\paragraph{Inverse Reinforcement Learning} Traditional offline IRL algorithms recover a reward function by matching expert feature expectations or maximizing an entropy‐regularized likelihood.
-Apprenticeship learning \citep{abbeel2004apprenticeship} and MaxEntIRL \citep{ziebart2008maximum, ziebart2010modeling} infer a deterministic reward whose induced policy reproduces expert behavior in expectation.
-Subsequent deep IRL variants incorporate neural network function approximators in the online setting \citep{ho2016generative, jeon2018bayesian, wulfmeier2015maximum, ni2021f, garg2021iq, zeng2022maximum}, which the policy further interacts with the environment but still match only the expected return.
-As a result, these approaches cannot capture risk preferences or higher‐order statistics of the reward distribution present in many real‐world tasks.
-In addition, online IRL methods require interactive access to a simulator during training, which is unsuitable for offline settings where reproducing the environment is undesirable or infeasible, e.g. modeling mouse behavior in a maze.
-Finally, while recent work has explored risk-aware policy learning within the IRL framework \citep{singh2018risk, lacotte2019risk, cheng2023eliciting}, these approaches still assume a deterministic reward model, failing to capture the stochasticity of rewards in many real-world problems.
-We show a detailed comparison of IRL methods across modeling assumptions in Appendix~\ref{tab:lit_review}.
+\paragraph{Inverse Reinforcement Learning} Traditional offline IRL algorithms recover a reward function by matching expert feature expectations or maximizing an entropy-regularized likelihood.
+Apprenticeship learning \citep{abbeel2004apprenticeship} and maximum entropy / maximum causal entropy IRL \citep{ziebart2008maximum, ziebart2010modeling, gleave2022primer} infer a deterministic reward whose induced policy reproduces expert behavior in expectation.
+Subsequent deep IRL and imitation-learning variants incorporate neural function approximators or adversarial objectives \citep{ho2016generative, jeon2018bayesian, wulfmeier2015maximum, ni2021f, garg2021iq, zeng2022maximum, viano2021robust, bloem2014infinite, wu2024diffusing, zhan2024model}.
+Several of these methods require online interaction with a simulator or a learned dynamics model during training, which is undesirable or infeasible in strictly offline settings such as modeling animal behavior from fixed recordings.
+Recent offline or model-based IRL approaches \citep{zeng2023demonstrations, kostrikov2019imitation} reduce this dependence, but still operate primarily through deterministic rewards or expectation-level matching.
+Finally, while recent work has explored risk-aware policy learning within the IRL framework \citep{singh2018risk, lacotte2019risk, cheng2023eliciting,bashiri2021distributionally}, these approaches do not infer a stochastic reward distribution itself.
+We show a detailed comparison across modeling assumptions in Appendix~\ref{tab:lit_review}.